sionleroux/icfbudapest.org/index.md

 =======

 We'll send out a newsletter every week to tell you when and where we're meeting.
-It's our main form of communication, so sign up if you'd like to join.
+It's our main form of communication, so sign up if you're interested in joining.

 {% include signup-form.html %}